 'General Francis Marion Memorial Day' in honor of this South Carolina Revolutionary War hero."

-Marion is even in miniature The best one yet: October 19-20, 2007: 5th Francis Marion Symposium, Manning, SC
+Francis Marion statue in miniature The best one yet: October 19-20, 2007: 5th Francis Marion Symposium, Manning, SC

 Fifth Annual Francis Marion Symposium - 2007 by Chris Swager for SCAR